mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ![service-to-standard](img/services/service-to-standard.png)

 :::tip
-You can convert to standard configuration without loosing your advanced settings like your docker image, variables, ConfigMaps and other configurations.
+You can convert to standard configuration without losing your advanced settings like your docker image, variables, ConfigMaps and other configurations.
 :::